 IMPRS-BAC Curriculum

 The IMPRS-BAC offers an exciting and flexible curriculum, allowing you to gain both scientific and transferable skills.
-Browse this page to find out about requirements for students and information about upcoming events.
+Browse this page to find out about requirements for IMPRS doctoral candidates and information about upcoming events.

 Workshops and courses are open in priority to students and staff of the MPI for Molecular Genetics and the IMPRS-BAC.